Gawdl3y/discord-rpbot/README.md

 It is written in ECMAScript 6 using Babel, and uses Node.js.

 ## Install
-Run `npm install -g discord-rpbot`
+Run `sudo npm install -g discord-rpbot --no-optional`

 ## Configure
 Configuration can be specified on the command line, or in a config file.
 The settings:

 | Setting    | Description                                                 |
 |------------|-------------------------------------------------------------|